Showing posts with label Steak Tatar. Show all posts

 Finding Charolais and Bourbonnais on the map.

 Part of the Charolais du Bourbonnais name for this breed of cattle comes from the village and community of Charolles in the department of Saone et Loire in the Bourgogne.
-(Burgundy, Bourgogne, is now joined with Franche Comte in the new super region of Bourgogne – Franche-Comte).
+(Bourgogne, Burgundy, is today joined with Franche Comte as Bourgogne – Franche-Comte).
 This area was home to the Bourbon Kings of France, hence Bourbonnais.

 Portions of Charolais and Bourbonnais are now included in a new voluntary economic and agricultural grouping called Le Pays Charolais-Brionnais.